-A "channel" is chosen by the USCG each spring and marked with buoys.
+A primary channel is chosen by the USCG each spring and marked with buoys.
 Buoys are removed prior to winter to avoid loss or damage from ice flows.
 The channel is not dredged or otherwise maintained and shifts position annually.
+It is recommended that updated positions of buoys be obtained from the USCG for charting purposes.